A powerful new platform for healthcare innovation

 Who We Work With

 The medical technology ecosystem is shaped by a variety of interconnected constituents—private and public, financial and philanthropic, academic and industrial.
-Our nonprofit status and years of experience working with these stakeholders give us a unique ability to bring these disparate groups together and build collaborations that advance innovative solutions towards patient care.
+Our nonprofit status and years of experience working with these stakeholders give us a unique ability to bring these groups together, foster conversations that increase understanding, and build alliances that advance innovative solutions towards patient care.

 Government Agencies